Good Integration Practices¶

 Install package with pip¶

 For development, we recommend you use

 pip for installing your application and any dependencies,

 This ensures your code and dependencies are isolated from your system Python installation.

-setup.py file in the root of your package with the following minimum content:
+pyproject.toml file in the root of your repository as described in

 pip install -e .

 which lets you change your source code (both tests and application) and rerun tests at will.

 Conventions for Python test discovery¶